Adrian Adonis: Death

-With hopes of rejoining WWF and having lost weight he worked for Dave McKigney in Newfoundland and wrestled against Hartford Love.
-On July 4, 1988, in Lewisporte, Newfoundland, Franke was in a minivan with fellow wrestlers William "Mike Kelly" Arko, Victor "Pat Kelly" Arko, and Dave McKigney.
-Franke, McKigney, and Victor Arko were killed when William Arko, allegedly blinded by the setting sun, swerved to avoid hitting a moose causing the van to fall from a bridge into a creek below.
+With hopes of rejoining WWF and having lost weight, he worked for Dave McKigney in Newfoundland and wrestled against Hartford Love.
+On July 4, 1988, in Lewisporte, Newfoundland, Franke was in a minivan with fellow wrestlers, and twins William "Mike Kelly" Arko, Victor "Pat Kelly" Arko, and Dave McKigney.
+Franke, McKigney, and Victor Arko were killed when Victor Arko, allegedly blinded by the setting sun, swerved to avoid hitting a moose causing the van to fall from a bridge into a creek below.
 Franke suffered severe head injuries and died a few hours later.
 William Arko was the sole survivor and sustained severe leg injuries.

-At the time of his death, he left behind a wife Bea and two daughters Angela (Perides) and Gena (Banta); his survivors resided in Bakersfield, California.
+He was survived by his wife and two daughters.
 He is buried at Greenlawn Memorial Park in Bakersfield, California.